 Your therapist will use slow, deliberate strokes and sustained pressure to target specific areas of tension and pain.
 The goal isn’t just to relax you, but to address chronic muscle pain, break down adhesions (those “knots” you feel), and help restore normal movement.
 Think of it as a focused approach to release stubborn tension that’s been building up over time, whether from sitting at a desk, a past injury, or repetitive physical activity.
 It’s an incredibly effective way to manage pain and improve your overall muscle health, providing relief that lasts long after you leave the table.

-How It Works and What to Expect
+How It Works & What It Feels Like

 During a deep tissue session, your therapist works to break up scar tissue and physically release the muscle knots that can disrupt circulation and cause pain.
 This process helps improve blood flow, reduce inflammation, and lower stress.
 While the pressure is deep, it should never be excruciating.
 You might feel some discomfort or an intense sensation as your therapist works on a particularly tight area, but it’s important to communicate openly about your comfort level.
 A skilled therapist will always work within your tolerance.
 It’s also common to feel a little sore for a day or two afterward, similar to how you might feel after a good workout.
 This is a positive sign that your muscles are beginning to heal and release long-held tension.